robrich/terraform-hands-on-workshop-aws/05-Modules/start/README.md

 5. Now let's modify `lambda.tf` to use these module parameters.

-   Inside the `lambda` folder, open `lambda.tf` and modify it to this:
+   Inside the `lambda` folder, open `lambda.tf` and modify the lambda definition to this:

    ```terraform
    resource "aws_lambda_function" "api_lambda" {